 You have a visual of all of this, no doubt.
-I'm going to apologize before I go any further because if your parents spent good money on your nativity set, they're going to be disappointed.
-They're also likely not going to get a refund.
+I'm going to apologize before I go any further because if you spent good money on your nativity set, you're going to be disappointed, and also you're likely not going to get a refund.